A New Statistic Reveals Why America’s COVID-19 Numbers Are Flat

 Editor's Note: The Atlantic is making vital coverage of the coronavirus available to all readers.
 Find the collection here.

-Whenever U.S. cities have tested a subset of the general population, such as homeless people or pregnant women, they have found at least some infected people but who aren’t showing symptoms.
+Whenever U.S. cities have tested a subset of the general population, such as homeless people or pregnant women, they have found at least some infected people who aren’t showing symptoms.
 And, as ProPublica first reported, there has been a spike in the number of Americans dying at home across the country.
 Those people may die of COVID-19 without ever entering the medical system, meaning that they never get tested.

-There is clearly some group of Americans who have coronavirus but who don’t show up in official figures.
+There is clearly some group of Americans who have the coronavirus but who don’t show up in official figures.
 Now, using a statistic that has just become reliable, we can estimate the size of that group—and peek at the rest of the iceberg.

 Read: Here’s how many people have the coronavirus in your state

-According to the Tracking Project’s figures, nearly one in five people who get tested for the coronavirus in the United States are found to have it.
+According to the Tracking Project’s figures, nearly one in five people who get tested for the coronavirus in the United States is found to have it.
 In other words, the country has a test-positivity rate of nearly 20 percent.

-That is “very high,” Jason Andrews, a professor of infectious disease at Stanford, told us.
-Such a high test-positivity rate almost certainly means that the U.S. is not testing everyone who has been infected with the pathogen, because it implies that doctors are only testing people with a very high probability of having the infection.
+That is “very high,” Jason Andrews, an infectious-disease professor at Stanford, told us.
+Such a high test-positivity rate almost certainly means that the U.S. is not testing everyone who has been infected with the pathogen, because it implies that doctors are testing only people with a very high probability of having the infection.
 People with milder symptoms, to say nothing of those with none at all, are going undercounted.
 Countries that test broadly should encounter far more people who are not infected than people who are, so their test-positivity rate should be lower.

 The positivity rate is not the same as the proportion of COVID-19 cases in the American population at large, known as incidence.
-Nobody knows the true number of Americans who have been exposed to or infected with the coronavirus, though attempts to produce much sharper estimates of that figure through blood testing are underway.
+Nobody knows the true number of Americans who have been exposed to or infected with the coronavirus, though attempts to produce much sharper estimates of that figure through blood testing are under way.
 Incidence is a crucial number for epidemiologists, in part because it lets them calculate a pathogen’s true infection-fatality rate: the number of people who die after becoming infected.

 Read: How to understand your state’s coronavirus numbers